Hong Kong Railway Museum: History

-The Kowloon–Canton Railway (British Section) opened in 1910 in Tai Po Market was one of the stops in the New Territories.
-The station building was erected in 1913.
+The Kowloon–Canton Railway (British Section) opened in 1910 at Tai Po Market.
+It was one of the stops in the New Territories; the station building was erected in 1913.
 Since then, it has acted as a centre of administration and trade, which indirectly boosted Tai Po Market's economy by bringing traders there.

 The Kowloon–Canton Railway was electrified in 1983 and the station was taken out of service, with the opening of the new Tai Wo station north of it and the new Tai Po Market station south of it.
 One year later, the Old Tai Po Market Railway Station was declared a monument.
-The site, together with the buildings and relevant exhibits, were then given to Regional Council by the Kowloon-Canton Railway Corporation for the of the museum.

-The museum opened on 20 December 1985.
+The site, together with the buildings and relevant exhibits, were then given to Regional Council by the Kowloon-Canton Railway Corporation for the setup of the HKRM, which eventually opened to the public on 20 December 1985.

 Architecture

-The building of the station is unique in the way of architectural style among original Kowloon–Canton Railway (British Section).
-It is of indigenous Chinese architectural style, with many small figures decorating the exterior, such as are commonly found in existing old southern Chinese temples.
+The station building has a unique architectural style, among the original Kowloon-Canton Railway (British Section) stations.
+It is of indigenous Chinese architectural style, with a pitched roof with decorative ridges, and many small figures decorating the exterior, such as peonies, red bats, and magpies, that are commonly found in existing historic southern Chinese temples.